aclark4life/blog/2015/02/10/please-do-my-homework/index.rst

 |

-I am being driven insane by Redditors asking |r_Python|.

-to do their homework for them.
+I am being driven insane by Redditors asking |r_Python| to do their homework for them.
 E.g.

 .. image:: /images/homework1.png
     :alt: Question #1